glacials/twos.dev/src/From Google to Apple.md

 In macOS the Safari chrome fades into the background better than the Chrome chrome, such that websites feel a bit closer to standalone applications even when in a tabbed window.
 The touchpad gesture to go back or forward produces a natural transition where the whole web page slides off screen to reveal the target web page, but it backfires and feels artificial on single-page apps where the navigation event doesn’t deserve such a heavyweight animation.

+I tend to switch back to Chrome for Meet meetings, as I’ve experienced some webcam freezing in Safari of myself or others (local only); Meet also supports more types of screen sharing in Chrome, like sharing one tab.

 The ecosystem effects of Safari include Handoff, which allows a browsing session to smoothly transition from device to device.

 #### iCloud Keychain